 1) Product recommendations

 Sales clerks have been giving their customers product recommendations as part of their marketing strategy since retail began.
 And for good reason.
 Product recommendations work.
 They help customers make the right purchase for them, which boosts conversions and increases loyalty.
 In fact, one company saw a sales uplift of 112% with their personalized product recommendations on their eCommerce store.
+Product recommendations can be paired with behavioral targeting to deliver the right message or offer at the right time based on how a customer has interacted an ecommerce website previously.

 There are plenty of types of product recommendations to choose from depending on your goals and audience.
 Here are a couple of examples to get you started.